 Check out our day hiking guide for beginners for practical advice on how to plan and prepare for a hike.

 - Research where you’re going

-- Leave a trip plan with a trusted friend
+- Leave a trip plan (like the AdventureSmart trip plan) with a trusted friend

 - Bring a guidebook or printed description of trail